MDAnalysis/MDAKits/paper/whitepaper/README.rst

 ================

 We would very much like to hear from any interested parties about MDAKits and the `MDAKits white paper`_.
-For any comments, please open an issue on repository or contact the MDAnalysis MDAKit team on `discord`_.
+For any comments, please `open an issue in this repository`_ or contact the MDAnalysis MDAKit team on `discord`_.

 .. _`MDAKits white paper`: https://github.com/MDAnalysis/mdakits-whitepaper
+.. _`open an issue in this repository`: https://github.com/MDAnalysis/MDAKits/issues
 .. _discord: https://discord.gg/fXTSfDJyxE